Eppo-exp/eppo-docs/docs/feature-flags/sdks/index.md

 Eppo's SDK deduplicates assignment events using an internal cache that takes into account changes in subject variations and other factors to ensure one and only one canonical event is transmitted.

+Since your client likely only handles a single subject, memory pressure should not be a concern and the cache attempts to store all flags for the subject; our goal is to completely eliminate duplicate events.

-This behavior is enabled by default and no action is required on your behalf to enable this.
+This behavior is enabled by default and no action is required beyond upgrading to the supported version.

 *This functionality is available in the Javascript and React Native clients.*